hamadmarri/TT-CPU-Scheduler/README.md

 ## Definitions
-Burst: is the time the task spent in the CPU before it choose to sleep/exit
+**Burst**: is the time the task spent in the CPU before it choose to sleep/exit
        the burst resets if the task slept/wait for IO or for timer interrupts.
        REALTIME tasks has relatively equal bursts.

-Wait: There is total time which is used in HRRN calculation, and last two waits
+**Wait**: There is total wait time which is used in HRRN calculation, and last two waits
       which are used to be relatively equal for REALTIME tasks.
 Waiting times for INTERACTIVE tasks must be not equal.